Zero-Waste Cooking – The Art of Eliminating Leftover or Wasted Food

 • Use half an onion for a recipe?
 The other half goes in a large-mouth jar in the fridge.

 • Need egg yolks for pudding?
-The egg whites are placed in a jar for incorporation into a future meal.
+The egg whites are placed in a jar to incorporate into a future scrambled-eggs breakfast.

 Eliminate wasted food by storing it in the refrigerator in see-through glass jars. #TexasHomesteader